OPPO-Mente-Lab/PEA-Diffusion/README.md

 The official code for the paper [PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation](https://arxiv.org/abs/2311.17086).

+## Introduction

+We are inspired to propose a simple plug-and-play language transfer method based on knowledge distillation.
+All we need to do is train a lightweight MLP-like parameter-efficient adapter (PEA) with only 6M parameters under teacher knowledge distillation along with a small parallel data corpus.
+We are surprised to find that freezing the parameters of UNet can still achieve remarkable performance on the language-specific prompt evaluation set, demonstrating that PEA can stimulate the potential generation ability of the original UNet.
+Additionally, it closely approaches the performance of the English text-to-image model on a general prompt evaluation set.
+Furthermore, our adapter can be used as a plugin to achieve significant results in downstream tasks in cross-lingual text-to-image generation.

 ## Requirements
 A suitable [conda](https://conda.io/) environment named `PEA-Diffusion` can be created and activated with: